StructuralPython/pynite_reporting/README.md

 PyniteFEA is excellent and it is generally design-ready...if it weren't for all the trouble we have to go through to get results out.
 This is not unique to Pynite, most FEA programs require a significant amount of post-processing to prepare the actual analysis results for design.

+## Enter `pynite_reporting`

+This package provides a series of functions that consume a `Pynite.FEModel3D` object and returns consistently-structured dictionaries of analysis results.

 > **Note:** As of 2025-06-19, this package has only been "casually tested" (meaning simple visual checking of outputs).
 No test suite has been written (but is coming).

-## Enter `pynite_reporting`

-This package provides a series of functions that consume a `Pynite.FEModel3D` object and return well-structured dictionaries of analysis results.

 ## Installation